Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 	- 10% for a White Item
 	- 5% for a Green Item
 	- 1% for a Red Item
+In the case the variant is fought inside a hidden realm, a special config entry exists to determine how the mod calculates the chances for an item drop. these settings are used so players dont spend time in hidden realms farming for items.
+The Settings are:
+Unchanged: No changes are made, numbers above stay the same.
+Halved: When the variant dies, there's a 50% Chance the mod will roll the dice to determine wether or not an item spawns.
+Never: Variants never drop items in hidden realms.

 ### New Variants
 Steel Contraption